December 28, 2018 | Purdue Global | Updated December 21, 2021

-Depression can occur at any point in your lifetime.
-Depression among college students can affect the ability to focus, study, and successfully complete assignments and tests, among a variety of other often-debilitating symptoms.
+Depression can affect anyone at any time, and college students are no exception.
+When it does occur, depression among college students can affect their ability to focus, study, and successfully complete assignments and tests, among a variety of other debilitating symptoms.

 Is It Depression?